rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a name='override' class='anchor' href='#override'>Override Resource Properties</a>

 **Description:** Use with caution!
 Customize resources created by the operator by overriding their properties or providing additional settings.
 This is an advanced feature that allows you to enable features that are not explicitly supported but can easily render your RabbitMQ Cluster unusable if used incorrectly.
-You can customize the StatefulSet and the Service used by client applications.
+You can customize the StatefulSet, and the Service used by client applications.
 The values for <code>spec.override.statefulSet</code> and <code>spec.override.service</code> should match [StatefulSet object](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#statefulset-v1-apps) and [Service object](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#service-v1-core) specification respectively.

 **Default Value:** N/A